kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 The bright hand moves to my collar, scratching at the border where the drape of my mask falls loose and the bottom half of my hood hangs over the neckline of my shirt, slipping something inside with a soft crackling so that it is pinned between my clammy skin and the light fabric.

 I don’t dare move a muscle as the warmth fades from my back.
-The blood that was pooled around my toes is rushing all at once to heat my face, flushing my skin and drowning my brain.
-The rushing sound drowns out Cadence’s voice.
-She’s spilling out a stream of what she calls ‘rude' words.
+The blood that was pooled around my toes is rushing all at once to heat my face, flushing my skin and drowning my thoughts.
+The rushing sound drowns out Cadence’s voice, muting the stream of what she calls ‘rude' words.

 I’m not sure if she’s scared or angry.
 I’m not sure if I am either.
 Or something else entirely.